celestinals/celestinal/CONTRIBUTING.md

 # Contributors' Guide
-This guide will assist contributors to the `tickexvn/tickex` repository.
+This guide will assist contributors to the `celestinals/celestinal` repository.

 ## Prerequisites

 ### Applications used in this project

-- Design: Lottiefiles & Figma
 - Backend Go & Protobuf: GoLand
 - Frontend: Visual Studio Code or any preferred IDE
-- Mobile: Android Studio or Visual Studio Code with Flutter framework

 ### Go Coding Style